Psychology Major

 Program Objectives

-Students in the B.A. and B.S. programs in Psychology will have a broad exposure to the diverse approaches to studying human behavior.
+Students in the B.A. and B.S. programs in psychology will have a broad exposure to the diverse approaches to studying human behavior.
 They will acquire the tools and experiences necessary for successful careers utilizing their skills in the behavioral and social sciences.
 Their training will include a foundation in research methods, critical and creative problem solving, and effective communication.
 Students will also master the primary concepts and ideas representing both the breadth and depth of the fields in psychology.

 Program Learning Outcomes